 The District will undertake its grievance process promptly and as swiftly as possible.
-The District will typically complete the investigation and its determination regarding responsibility within 60 to 90 business days from the date of the notice of charges.
+The District will typically complete the investigation and its determination regarding responsibility or the informal resolution process-within 200 days calendar 60 to 90 business days from the date of the notice of charges.
 The Title IX Coordinator is responsible to oversee investigations to ensure timely resolution and compliance with Title IX and this procedure.

-When appropriate, the Title IX Coordinator may determine that good cause exists to extend the 60 to 90 business day period to conduct a fair and complete investigation, to accommodate an investigation by law enforcement, to accommodate the unavailability of witnesses or delays by the Parties, to account for District breaks or vacations, or due to the complexity of the investigation.
+When appropriate, the Title IX Coordinator may determine that good cause exists to extend the 200 calendar 60 to 90 business day period to conduct a fair and complete investigation, to accommodate an investigation by law enforcement, to accommodate the unavailability of witnesses or delays by the Parties, to account for District breaks or vacations, or due to the complexity of the investigation.
 The District will provide notice of this extension to the Complainant and Respondent in writing and include the reason for the delay and anticipated timing of completion.